Picture of Dr Balwi examining a patient who has an androgenetic alopecia.

 This method uses high-quality platelet-rich plasma to multiply growth factors in local blood cells – in other words, using your own blood to stimulate hair growth.

-Reliable studies show that PRP injections can have positive effects on hair loss and are entirely safe.
+Reliable studies show that Platelet Rich Plasma for androgenetic alopecia can have positive effects on hair loss and are entirely safe.
 Therefore, PRP is a promising and effective treatment option for hair loss.

 Hair Transplantation: The Only Long-Term Solution

 The only long-term and most effective method to successfully combat androgenic alopecia is hair transplantation.
-Healthy hair follicles are taken from the donor area (back of the head), enriched in a special nutrient solution, and then transplanted to the recipient area.
+Healthy hair follicles are taken from the donor area at the back of the head, enriched in a special nutrient solution, and then transplanted to the recipient area.

-To ensure a perfect result for each patient, Elithair exclusively offers the pre-test system.
+To ensure a perfect result for each patient, Elithair offers an exclusive pre-test system.
 Six detailed analyses are performed for each patient, including blood tests, Doppler ultrasound, and many others.
-The results accurately show whether the patient is suitable for a hair transplant and which transplantation technique yields the best result.
+The results accurately show whether the patient is suitable for a hair transplant and which transplantation technique will yield the best result.

 The treatment offers long-lasting results with minimal risks compared to the other treatments mentioned above.
 After just 12 months, patients can once again enjoy abundant and radiant hair.